iopipe/iopipe-java/PROFILER.md

 times a method has actually executed in a thread.
 The self time reflects the time the sampler has seen the method.

+# Statistics Data Meanings

+This section documents the meanings of the statistics data.

+## Timing

+### AbsoluteTime (ns)

+The time the snapshot was created.

+### RelativeTime (ns)

+The time since the start of execution the snapshot was created.

+### StartTime (utc ms)

+The number of milliseconds since the UNIX Epoch when the virtual machine was created.

+### UpTime (ms)

+The number of milliseconds the virtual machine has been online for.

+## Class Loading

+This contains class loading statistics.

+## CurrentLoadedClasses (classes)

+The current number of loaded classes, the higher this number the more classes are currently loaded.
+Classes may require loading, initializing, and compilation which can increase cold start times.
+It is recommended to keep this value lower.

+## TotalLoadedClasses (classes)

+The number number of classes which were loaded in the virtual machine, unlike the current count this also includes classes which were unloaded.

+## TotalUnloadedClasses (classes)

+The number of classes which have been unloaded since they were not required to be used at all.